matty-plumski/SNAP_decisions/content/authors/DavidOSullivan/_index.md

 ---
 # Display name
-title: Wanting Jiao
+title: David O'Sullivan

 # Username (this should match the folder name)
 authors:
--  WantingJiao
+-  DavidOSullivan

 # Is this the primary user of the site?
 superuser: false